tfmake/tfmake/README.md

 Available Commands:
-  cleanup           Cleanup the data directory. config            Modify tfmake configuration. context           An alias for 'tfmake config' over the context value. init              Initialize the data directory for Terraform plan/apply execution. makefile          Generate a Makefile for Terraform plan/apply execution. graph             Generate a graph diagram from Terraform modules and their dependencies.
+  cleanup           Cleanup the data directory. config            Modify tfmake configuration. context           Set the execution context, plan or apply. init              Initialize the data directory for Terraform plan/apply execution. makefile          Generate a Makefile for Terraform plan/apply execution. graph             Generate a graph diagram from Terraform modules and their dependencies.